 Can workplace anxiety affect you when working from home?

 In a word, yes.
 Those suffering from anxiety disorders may find some relief in working from home, especially if theirs is a form of social anxiety.
 However, there may be new or different stressors that trigger anxiety with a remote work setup.
-What's more, people who do not normally experience overwhelming stress or worries in shared workspaces may find that working from home leads to newfound anxiety.
+What's more, people who do not normally experience overwhelming stress or worries in shared workspaces may find that working remotely leads to newfound working from home stress.
 This stress can stem from a number of factors involved with working from home, including:

 - Unstructured schedules